How to Make Cat Treats:

 Hi!
-I'm glad you are here to check out how to make cat treats!
+I'm glad you are here to check out how to make cat treats for your kitty cat!

-I'm Gracie.
-And I'm writing in to "How to Make Cat Treats," and I wanted to let you know that I'm getting really bored with my current canned cat food.
+Hi there, I'm Gracie.
+And I wanted to let you know that I'm getting really bored with my current canned cat food.

 Their names are Whitey and Min Cal.
 They're not as fussy as I am, but don't tell them I told you that!